AnkushKhanna/spark-common/README.md

-# Some hacks to simplify programming with Spark.

 ### Chaining multiple transformers:
 Multiple times while trying to use more than one transformation, I was required to chain up Transformers or build a pipeline.